ANTAPEX/KINFLIP-WEBSITE/README.md

 # KINFLIP-WEBSITE

 ### Project Purpose 📍
-This project is a basic confrence website that shows details about the agenda of the event, nominies, speakers
+This project is a basic confrence website that shows details about the agenda of the event, nomines, speaker, and partners.

 ## Basic Website Structure ䷦
 * Landing Page